datsplatform/dats/README.md

 Generates the template:

     Displaying data across my folders: Folder 1 Displaying data across my folders: Folder 2

 ##### DATS.enter and DATS.entercmd Section Tags
 Because of DATS data-centric information flow control scheme, developers are unable to generate HTML anchor tag links that transition a user from an application instance running in a non-folder container to an application instance running in a per-folder container without assistance.
 The DATS.enter section tag will generate these enter links for the application developers.

-In addition to the DATS.enter tag, developers must also specify the command with which they will run their application within the folder.
+In addition to the DATS.enter tag, developers must also specify the command with which the DATS platform should run their application within the per-folder container.
 This command must specify to the application whether it is running in a non-folder or per-folder container (e.g. "./run nonfolder" vs "./run perfolder").
 To pass the command, developers must use the DATS.entercmd section tag after each DATS.enter tag and pass a JSON list of command arguments to run.
 DATS will then use the provided command and URL endpoint to start the application and redirect the user's browser.

 Template:

 	{{#DATS.results}}
     	    <a href={{#DATS.enter}}"/folder-view"{{/DATS.enter}}> This is a link to {{myFolderData}} </a>
             {{#DATS.entercmd}}["./run", "perfolder"]{{/DATS.entercmd}}
 	{{/DATS.results}}

 With JSON data returned from Folder 1: